qualiu/vscode-msr/README.md

 use-this-alias - reload this project alias/doskeys when in vscode; or load by current folder(project) name (see list-alias). out-rp  - Output relative path for result files. out-fp  - Output full path.
-Add -W to output full path; -I to suppress warnings; -o to replace text, -j to preview changes, -R to replace files.
+Add -W to output full path; -I to suppress warnings; -o to replace text, -j to preview changes, -R to replace file text.
 You can also create your own command shortcuts in the file: {msr.cmdAlias.saveFolder}\msr-cmd-alias.doskeys Every time after changes, auto effect for new console/terminal.
 Run `update-alias` to update current terminal immediately.
 See + Use command alias(shortcut) in `MSR-RUN-CMD` on `TERMINAL` tab, or start using in a new command window outside.